For students interested in Student Employment:

 Is Student Employment the same thing as “Work-Study”?

 Some students receive a letter in their financial aid package stating that they are eligible for “federal work-study”.
 “Work-study” is the term used when the federal government provides money for students to work on campus.
-Since all students at Centenary College are eligible for work-study, not just those who have received federal funds, on-campus employment is called “Student Employment.”
+Since all students at Centenary University are eligible for work-study, not just those who have received federal funds, on-campus employment is called “Student Employment.”

 How can I get a work-study job?